wintvelt/sst-test/README.md

 `api.js` file, which exports a default object, containing endpoint urls, structured as follows
 - properties for each endpoint, named in camelCase in the format `[method][route]`, e.g. `putAsync`

 `arns.js` file, exposing lambda arns in the same way.
 For setting permissions.
+Typically for sns topics to publish to.
 `functions.js`, which exposes `invoke[FunctionName]` style functions for lambda invocation.

-All functions in client will expect `process.env.STAGE` to be set (to either prod or dev)
+- All functions in client will expect `process.env.STAGE` to be set (to either prod or dev)

 so they can be used like this
 ```javascript